What about radiation side effects?

 How do I deal with fatigue?

 Fatigue (fuh-teeg) means you feel very tired.
 It can last for a long time and keep you from doing the things you want and need to do.
-It’s not like the fatigue a person feels at the end of a long, hard day, which gets better after a good night’s sleep.
-The fatigue caused by cancer or cancer treatment is worse and causes more problems.
+It’s not like the fatigue a person feels at the end of a long, hard day.
+That kind gets better after a good night’s sleep.
+The fatigue caused by cancer and/or cancer treatment is worse and causes more problems.
 Rest does not always make it go away.

 Cancer fatigue is very common.
 By knowing about fatigue, you can cope with it better.
 No lab tests or x-rays can show fatigue or tell how bad it is for you.
 Only you know if you have fatigue and how bad it is.

-This weak or weary feeling will go away after your treatment is done.
+This weak or weary feeling will go away over time after your treatment ends.
 Until then there are some things you can do to help reduce your fatigue:

 - Do the things that you need to get done when you feel your best.